eggnstone/flutter_base_app/README.md

 # TODOs to run this example

-## Add your own google-services.json file
+## Add your own google-services.json/Info.plist files

 * Download ```google-services.json``` from Firebase to ```android/app```
 * Download ```Info.plist``` from Firebase to ```ios/Runner```

 # TODOs when building your own app

-## Add your own google-services.json file
+## Add your own google-services.json/Info.plist files

 * Download ```google-services.json``` from Firebase to ```android/app```
 * Download ```Info.plist``` from Firebase to ```ios/Runner```